Incremental Refinements and Multiple Descriptions with Feedback: Multiple Rounds of Incremental Refinements

+which shows that for $K=1$, the source is successive refinable for any $R$ and any number of rounds $M$. \end{IEEEproof}

 Lemma~\ref{lem:exp_sr} proves successive refinability for $K=1$ and any coding rate.
 For $K>1$, the source is generally not successive refinable.
-However, for a finite positive sum-rate, the source is asymptotically successively refinable in the limit, where the number of rounds tends to infinity, and the rate in each round tends to zero.
-This can be deduced from the following lemma. \begin{lemma}[Optimality of independent encodings of exponential sources] For any finite total sum-rate and under the one-sided error distortion measure, it is rate-distortion optimal to encode a one-sided exponential source into $K\geq 1$ independent encodings and using the select-max decoder in each round, asymptotically as the number of rounds $M$ tends to infinity. \end{lemma}
+However, for any finite positive sum-rate, the source is asymptotically successively refinable in the limit, where the number of rounds tends to infinity, and the rate in each round tends to zero.
+This can be deduced from the following theorem.

+\begin{theorem}[Asymptotic optimality of independent encodings of exponential sources] For any finite total sum-rate and under the one-sided error distortion measure, it is asymptotically rate-distortion optimal to encode a one-sided exponential source into $K\geq 1$ independent encodings and using the select-max decoder in each round, as the number of rounds $M$ tends to infinity. \end{theorem}